CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/data-types/google-workspace/gmail/authentication/oauth/gmailoauthcertificatecredentials.md

 ### ClientId

-The ClientId is used to define client ID of the client application created to allow authentication via OAuth.
+The ClientId is used to define the client ID of the client application created to allow authentication via OAuth.
 The value of this property may optionally be encrypted; for more information on how to encrypt this property, see [EncryptableText][].

 | | |
 |--------------------|---------------------------|